John Minto

 John Minto (born c.
 1953) is a New Zealand political activist known for his involvement in various left-wing groups and causes, most notably Halt All Racist Tours.
 A 2005 documentary on New Zealand's Top 100 History Makers listed him as number 89.
-Today he is involved with the protest group Global Peace and Justice Auckland and the Unite Union.
+As of 2011, he is involved with the protest group Global Peace and Justice Auckland and the Unite Union.
 He also wrote a weekly column for The Press and was formerly editor of the (now defunct) Workers' Charter newspaper.

 Minto is a long-time member of the Post Primary Teachers' Association (PPTA) and also a national vice chairperson of QPEC, Quality Public Education Coalition (Inc) and co-vice-president of the Mana Movement.
 Minto was also a teacher at Hornby High School and retired from teaching in 2018.

 Activist career

 Halt All Racist Tours

 Trevor Richards, Tom Newnham and others formed Halt All Racist Tours to protest against rugby union tours to and from Apartheid South Africa, in 1969.
 Minto became the National Chairman of the organisation in 1980.
 In 1981, Minto was actively involved in protests against the South Africa national rugby union team's tour of New Zealand.
 He was assaulted by rugby supporters the evening after a disruptive protest at Rugby Park in Hamilton.
 This prompted him to add a protective helmet to his distinctive outfit of overalls.
 He remained at the forefront of the protests.

 The New Zealand Security Intelligence Service (SIS) listed Minto in 1981 on a list of 'subversives' for the events of that year.
 In 2005 a police baton owned by Ross Meurant, a former member of Parliament who was second in charge of the "Red Squad" during the 1981 Springbok Tour was put up for auction online labelled as a "Minto Bar", a "joke" based on the co-incidence of names between John Minto and Minties, the brand name of a popular mint-flavoured sweet.
 In 2009 John Minto's helmet appeared in an episode of Tales from Te Papa a television series of mini-documentaries about objects from the collection of the Museum of New Zealand Te Papa Tongarewa.

 In 2021, Minto organised a series of events around New Zealand, including in New Plymouth, Dunedin, and Invercargill, to mark the 40th anniversary of the protests against the 1981 Springbok Tour.